The Columbia Global Innovation Awards Request for Applications is now open! Learn more about this new opportunity, including how to apply.

 Project Criteria

-While the theme for the Social Impact Awards changes annually, all projects must meet the following criteria:
+While the theme for the Social Impact Awards changes annually, all projects must have met the following criteria:

 - Collaboration — Inclusion of at least two faculty or researchers from distinct Columbia units as part of the project leadership